efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 > Notice how QBtn is used in the Vue HTML template as `<q-btn>`.
 If we'd import QElementResizeObserver, then we'd use it in template as `<q-element-resize-observer>`.

-Now on `/quasar.conf.js`, you would add:
+Now on `/efuzy.conf.js`, you would add:
 ```js
 framework: {
   components: ['QBtn', 'QIcon']
 }
 ```

-## Using Quasar Plugins
+## Using Efuzy Plugins
-Quasar Plugins are features that you can use both in your Vue files as well as outside of them, like Notify, BottomSheet, AppVisibility and so on.
+Efuzy Plugins are features that you can use both in your Vue files as well as outside of them, like Notify, BottomSheet, AppVisibility and so on.

-In order to use them, you need to add a reference to them in `/quasar.conf.js`:
+In order to use them, you need to add a reference to them in `/efuzy.conf.js`:
 ```js
 framework: {
   plugins: ['Notify', 'BottomSheet']